 - B1 for exports.

-Unlike the SAD, which consisted of 56 boxes to be completed, these new electronic declarations comprise a set of approximately 120 data elements grouped by theme (goods, transport, taxation, supporting documents, etc.).
+Unlike the SAD, which consisted of 56 boxes to complete, these new electronic declarations comprise approximately 120 data elements grouped by theme (goods, transport, taxation, supporting documents, etc.).

 Each piece of information is transmitted as digital data and processed automatically by DELTA IE.